victorbjorklund/open-vsx-vscode-phoenix/README.md

-For of https://github.com/phoenixframework/vscode-phoenix for the purpose of submitting it to Open VSX Registry.
+Fork of https://github.com/phoenixframework/vscode-phoenix for the purpose of submitting it to Open VSX Registry.

 # Phoenix package for VS Code